apache/drill/_docs/query-data/030-querying-hbase.md

 title: "Querying HBase"
 parent: "Query Data"
 ---
 This exercise creates two tables in HBase, students and clicks, that you can query with Drill.
 You can use the Drill Sandbox to step through the exercise.
+You use the CONVERT_TO and CONVERT_FROM functions to convert binary text to readable output.
+You use the CAST function to convert the binary INT to readble output in the last step.
+It is a best practice to use CAST for INT and BIGINT conversions from binary and to use CONVERT_TO and CONVERT_FROM for other conversions.

 ## Create the HBase tables